Harsh-Birari/Harsh-Birari/README.md

 Here are some projects that showcase my DevOps journey:

 ### 🏗️ [End-to-End CI/CD Pipeline on AWS]
-> Built a complete Jenkins CI/CD pipeline that automates testing, containerization (Docker), and deployment to EKS cluster provisioned by Terraform on AWS.
+> Built a complete Jenkins CI/CD pipeline that automates testing, containerization (Docker), and deployment to an EKS cluster provisioned by Terraform on AWS.

 ### ☁️ [AWS Infrastructure with Terraform]
-> Provisioned production-ready AWS infrastructure including VPC, EC2, S3 buckets, IAM roles, and EKS clusters using Terraform modules.
+> Provisioned production-ready AWS infrastructure, including VPC, EC2, S3 buckets, IAM roles, and EKS clusters using Terraform modules.

 ### 🦊 [GitLab CI/CD Pipeline]
 > Designed and implemented automated CI/CD pipelines using GitLab Runner, including build, test, and deploy stages for Python applications deployed to AWS.